 However, many banks and lenders have decided to expand their benefits to go above and beyond the requirements of the SCRA; many of them are including debt that was incurred even after entering active duty service.
 Not only that, but a few creditors will even retroactively reimburse you for the amount of money you have paid toward interest.
 That’s right, they will either send you a check or apply it against any current balance you have on your card!

-While the majority of these benefits (to include waiver of annual fees) are geared towards our active duty service members, there are two lenders who have expanded benefits even further to include military spouses.
+While the majority of these benefits (to include waiver of annual fees) are geared towards our active duty service members, there are a few lenders who have expanded benefits even further to include military spouses.